mimblewimble/grin-rfcs/text/0004-full-wallet-lifecycle.md

 Although this document doesn't attempt to outline implementation, a few notes to consider for the implementor:

 * Currently, the code that deals with wallet initialization and seed management sits outside the wallet APIs, in the `impls` crate, (denoting they're implementation specific).
 The implementation should attempt to refactor traits from these hard implementations into a new interface, similar to the existing WalletBackend and NodeClient interfaces (WalletLifecycleManager, for instance).
-The implementation within `impls` will then become an implementation of that trait, and can be substituted by wallet authors with their own implementations.
+The implementation within `impls` will then become an implementation of that trait and can be substituted by wallet authors with their own implementations.
 * The implementation period of this RFC may be a good time to remove the BIP32 specific code out from Grin core into the wallet or into a separate rust crate (probably more desirable).
 * New API functions should be implemented as additions, with the new features optional to ensure complete backwards compatibility